imakhlaq/docker/README.md

 - Its has separate os from your os.
 - ( Think of it like dual booting.
 And running container on separate os i.e. VM )

-If you run a program inside a container then yor main os doesn't care about it.
+If you run a program inside a container then your main os doesn't care about it.
 The program runs separate from our os.

 ![container]( images/conatainer.png "container")
 Note: Container port =! your machine port.
 You have to map the container port to your machine port.
 In order to access